 A Mortgage Investment Corporation is structured similarly to mutual funds with the main difference being that the investment asset is comprised of mortgages, instead of bonds, stocks, and other equities.
 It is also a flow-through investment vehicle because all of its income is redistributed back to the investors without triggering income tax to the corporation.

-A MIC is generally governed by a board of directors and an investment committee which pools investors’ money and offers residential mortgage loans to approved individuals and companies.
+A MIC is generally governed by a board of directors and an investment committee which pools investors’ money and offers residential and commercial mortgage loans to approved individuals and companies.
 MICs are managed by a fund manager who oversees the portfolio management, recommends mortgages to the committee and handles the portfolio.
 In return, the fund manager receives management fees and, in some cases, performance bonuses.

-Considered an alternative lending option, MICs typically attract borrowers that don’t fall under traditional lending guidelines, including the area that the property sits as well as the rigid parameters constraining an applicant’s chance of mortgage approval.
+Considered an alternative lending option, MICs typically attract borrowers that don’t fall under traditional lending guidelines, including the area within which the property sits as well as the rigid parameters constraining an applicant’s chance of mortgage approval.
 For example, when evaluating a mortgage portfolio, it is not uncommon to find a good percentage of its properties located in less urban areas.

 When investing in MICs, investors are entrusting their money via securities dealers to a fund secured by Canadian real estate.

-MICs use diversification in order to reduce risk, with the goal of providing stable rates of returns with low correlation to stocks and bonds (aka more traditional investment assets)
+MICs use diversification in order to reduce risk, with the goal of providing stable rates of returns with generally low correlation to stocks and bonds (aka more traditional investment assets)

 Consider these five critical factors before selecting a MIC:

-A MIC has the in-house resources to not only undertake the loan processing but also carries out their own research on where to invest and what types of assets in each area have attractive, risk-adjusted returns.
+A MIC typically has the in-house resources to not only undertake the loan processing but also carries out their own research on where to invest and what types of assets in each area have attractive, risk-adjusted returns.
 They work to stay aware of market movements and attempt to identify trends before over a market correction occurs.
 This enables them to position themselves to try and best capture returns while mitigating risk.

 MICs in Canada have been around for 40 years and have been on a steady rise over the past decade.
 Currently, more than 300 MICs are operating in Canada and are present in almost all provinces.
 MICs are now becoming a popular form of investment among small to large investors because the underlying asset within a MIC is real estate.

 The Canada Mortgage and Housing Corporation (CMHC) recently stated that the average credit score of Canadian real estate mortgage holders is improving across the country.
 Toronto, Vancouver, and Montreal are well positioned with relatively strong credit scores in the last five years.
-This may be a factor when deciding which MIC you could potentially invest in as risk is further mitigated by having more secure borrowers make up a larger portion of the MIC’s portfolio.
+This may be a factor when deciding which MIC you could potentially invest in as risk can be further mitigated by having more secure borrowers make up a larger portion of the MIC’s portfolio.
 Examining the average credit score of borrowers in a MIC is a further indicator of the risk associated with the underlying assets held by the respective MIC.

 In the end, it all boils down to the management team and their qualifications on how to run the MIC.
 The success of MICs heavily relies on the management experience behind a MIC and their investment decisions.
-There is nothing more satisfying than knowing that your money is secured and well taken care of.